Sunday, June 30, 2024

 Girl's Day Out

-Editor's update (2024): A two page layout celebrating how Noreen and I snuck away for a day of exploring the nearby bigger down of Maastritch.
+Editor's update (2024): A two page layout celebrating how Noreen and I snuck away for a day of exploring the nearby bigger town of Maastritch.
 As I reflect back- I remember how important those days away from the responsibilities of motherhood were.
 I also remember- how much I enjoyed the movie, and to this day- it's a fun movie to watch as a rerun.

 Let's Go Home